Restarting clinical research at NUH

 Information for patients and carers

-Please find below information you may find useful for sharing with patients.
+Please find below information about restarting our research and different ways of involving patients and the public in our research.
 Please click on the link to view or download.